 As with several other still-working stations around the Northern Ireland Railways system, former station buildings have been bought and converted into private homes.
 The station at Marino, the next along from Holywood, is just such a home, seen on the left.

-Cultra Station, now with an abandoned but once impressive red-brick station (now for sale), seen on the left, is the stop serving the award-winning Ulster Folk and Transport Museum, one of the finest of its kind in Europe.
+Cultra Halt is another chi-chi housing project, seen on the left.
+It is the stop serving the award-winning Ulster Folk & Transport Museum, one of the finest of its kind in Europe.

 The Folk Museum recreates rural life from the early 1900s, with fascinating indoor galleries.
 There is a café and a shop.
 The Transport Museum was originally housed in East Belfast before being established at Cultra in 1993.